 Numbers greater than 10 are written as digits until you reach the millions.
-Then, for ease of reading, you may write large numbers in the following style: 3.2 million, 65 billion, 453.3 trillion, 1.22 quadrillion, and so on.
+Then, for ease of reading, you may write large numbers in the following style: 3.2 million, half a billion, 453 billion, 1.22 trillion, and so on.